Magna Carta Institute PhD

 The Magna Carta Institute researches, debates and seeks to influence some of the key political, legal and social issues of our time.
 Its purpose is to analyse how best to create and maintain just societies that fairly balance both personal freedom and authority, and the rights and responsibilities of individuals and society.
 Essentially, the Institute strives to stimulate and shape debate around some of the most important questions facing the modern world.
-The Institute is actively involved in the celebrations for the 800th anniversary of the sealing of the Magna Carta in 2015 and promoting its legacy in schools and Universities.

 Contact our Enquiries team.

 Course Enquiries: +44 (0)1895 265599 (before you submit an application)

 Admissions Office: +44 (0)1895 265265 (after you submit an application)

 Research degrees evolve in different ways according to discipline.
 Find out about what progress might look like at each stage of study here: Research degree progress structure

 PhD+ Award – An internship to work in the industry or perform a research outreach or enterprise activity.